AER-RC/LNFL/CONTRIBUTING.md

 # Documentation

-Document this model at will. `FAQ_LBLRTM.doc` has been removed from version control (and its PDF cousin will be gone, too) and converted to Markdown format and is now the top-level `README.md`.
-This README is the first place we should consider placing general information.
-Things for specific projects or special cases should have their own page in the [Wiki](https://github.com/AER-RC/LBLRTM/wiki).
+Documentation on how to run the model should be placed in the top-level `README.md`.
+Project specific commentary deemed important for future use should have [its own Wiki page](https://github.com/AER-RC/LNFL/wiki).